GaloisInc/crucible/doc/tutorial/tutorial.md

 ```

 In this trivial example, an integer can be doubled either using
 multiplication or shifting.
-The following SAWScript program verifies
+The following SAWScript program
-that the two are equivalent using both ABC, and by exporting an
+(`code/double.saw`) verifies that the two are equivalent using both
-SMT-Lib theorem to be checked by an external solver.
+ABC, and by exporting an SMT-Lib theorem to be checked by an external
+solver.

 ```
 $include all code/double.saw
 ```

 The new primitives introduced here are `not`, which constructs the
-logical negation of a term, `write_smtlib1`, which writes a term as a
+logical negation of a term, `write_smtlib1`, and which writes a term
-proof obligation in SMT-Lib version 1 format, and `yices`, which
+as a proof obligation in SMT-Lib version 1 format, Because SMT solvers
-combines the effect of `write_smtlib1` with an automated invocation of
-the Yices SMT solver.
-Because SMT solvers are satisfiability solvers,
-negating the input term allows us to interpret a result of
+are satisfiability solvers, negating the input term allows us to
-"unsatisfiable" from the solver as an indication of the validity of
+interpret a result of "unsatisfiable" from the solver as an indication
-the term.
-The `prove` primitive does this automatically, but for
+of the validity of the term.
+The `prove` primitive does this
-flexibility the `write_smtlib1` primitive passes the given term
+automatically, but for flexibility the `write_smtlib1` primitive
-through unchanged, because it might be used for either satisfiability
+passes the given term through unchanged, because it might be used for
-or validity checking.
+either satisfiability or validity checking.

 The SMT-Lib export capabilities in SAWScript are currently based on a
 somewhat outdated implementation, and don't support the full range of